raylai/acmeii/README.md

 window; that's one less window to manage
-- Use 9fans.net/go/acme package to manipulate windows rather than calling `win`; this will enable more fine-grained controls of windows, such as clearing history, `rm`ing channels we don't care about anymore, etc.
+- Use 9fans.net/go/acme package to manipulate windows rather than calling `win`; this will enable more fine-grained controls of windows, such as:
+	- clearing history
+	- `rm`ing channels we don't care about anymore
+	- closing all created windows upon quitting
 - Reconnection?
 - Write man page